Smart Contract Foundry Upgrades with the OpenZeppelin Plugin

 revert: Upgrade safety validation failed:

-Again. use the same script to deploy and upgrade ContractB and verify it on the Explorer.
+Again.
+Use the same script to deploy and upgrade ContractB and verify it on the Explorer.

-Etherscan foundry upgrade transaciton
+Etherscan foundry upgrade transaction

 The upgrade transaction can be seen here.